2246 Decision Ordering Reexamination under 35 U.S.C. 304 [R-07.2015]

 There is no right to petition, as an "ultra vires" action by the Office, if the finding of a SNQ is based on reasons other than those urged by the requester (or based on less than all the grounds urged by the requester).

-When a petition under 37 CFR 1.181 is filed to vacate a reexamination order, the third party requester (where one is present in the reexamination proceeding) may file a single submission in opposition to the petition.
+When a petition under 37 CFR 1.181 is filed to vacate a reexamination order under 35 U.S.C.
+304, the third party requester (where one is present in the reexamination proceeding) may file a single submission in opposition to the petition.
 Because reexamination proceedings are conducted with special dispatch, 35 U.S.C.
 305, any such opposition by the third party requester must be filed within two weeks of the date upon which a copy of the original 37 CFR 1.181 petition was served on the third party requester to ensure consideration.
 It is advisable that, upon receipt and review of the served copy of such a 37 CFR 1.181 petition which the third party requester intends to oppose, the requester should immediately place a courtesy telephone call to both the CRU support staff and the CRU SPRS to notify the Office that an opposition to the 37 CFR 1.181 petition will be filed.
-Whenever possible, filing of the opposition should be submitted by facsimile transmission.
+Whenever possible, filing of the opposition should be submitted electronically.